OU-CS3560/org-bulk-invite/README.md

 ./build/standalone/BulkInvite -f email_addresses.txt
 ```

+If a CSV file is given to the program, it will assume that the file is generated from [ta-tooling](https://github.com/krerkkiat/ta-tooling) program, and
+will look for email handles in the `emailHandle` column.
+It will also append `@ohio.edu` to the handles automatically.

 ## Note

 Do note that the `GH_TOKEN` has to be from the owner of the organization.

 This program interacts with the [Organization Member of GitHub API](https://docs.github.com/en/rest/orgs/members#create-an-organization-invitation).

+## Todo

+- [ ] Implement the team id lookup program.